(See Below for Case Law, Evidence of Public Attitudes, NGOs that Assist or Advocate on LGBTI issues, and Country of Origin LGBTI Specialists)

 The Malawian government is viewed as being caught between trying to appease Western donors, upon whose aid the Malawian economy heavily depends, and responding to conservative anti-homosexuality lobbies within Malawi.
 The Justice Minister redacted claims that there had been a moratorium on LGBTI-related crimes within a week of the announcement under pressure from both the Malawi Law Society – who accused the government of bowing to Western pressure - and the Malawi Council of Churches who remains committed to a staunch belief that homosexuality should remain criminalised because it contradicts Christian and African values.

+The divided opinion about same-sex conduct has resulted in calls for a national referendum on whether ‘homosexuality must be legal or not’.
+In 2015, the president spoke on the national television that his government would resort to calling for a referendum to give the public an opportunity to decide.
+The referendum never took place.
+However, in November 2016 the Ministry of Justice requested the Malawi Human Rights Commission to do a national inquiry to inform the government whether to decriminalize anti-gay laws.
+However, the inquiry has not taken place as at February 2018 due to lack of consensus on the process.
 In response to the 2012 moratorium, Human Rights Watch expressed their concern that anti-LGBTI legislation – even if unenforced – has significant consequences upon LGBTI communities who often face ‘blackmail, restricted access to health services, and lack of access to justice.’
-Indeed, in 2009 Mary Shawa, the Secretary for Nutrition, HIV and AIDS, publically noted that Malawi’s inability to fight HIV/AIDS was in part due to a lack of recognition and services for the homosexual population, among which the HIV prevalence rate is thought to be 25%.
+Indeed, in 2009 Mary Shawa, the Secretary for Nutrition, HIV and AIDS, publicly noted that Malawi’s inability to fight HIV/AIDS was in part due to a lack of recognition and services for the homosexual population, among which the HIV prevalence rate is thought to be 25%.
 Research conducted by the Malawian NGO Centre for Development of People (CEDEP) in collaboration with several American Universities, revealed that ‘approximately 34 percent of gay men in the country had been blackmailed or denied services such as housing or healthcare due to their sexual orientation.
 Additionally, 8% of those surveyed said they had been beaten by police or other security forces due to their sexual orientation’.

 NON-GOVERNMENTAL ORGANIZATIONS (NGOs)